The 12 Steps to an Effective Lead Generation Process

 Demand generation is not quite as aggressive as it may sound like.
 You're not attacking bridges so you can promote your bridge-building company here.
 Rather, you're pushing out marketing to the broadest possible targeted audience.
 Pretty much any marketing channel can be used to generate demand.

-PPC Illustration
+Ppc Illustration

 The primary tool of the demand generator is PPC, because you can target people most likely to be interested, or rather, most likely to be swayed by your persuasive arguments.
 Other tools and channels include social media posts, native advertising, email marketing, and even channels like personal networking and speaking engagements.